 - a.
-Under the responsibility of the lead guide, confirm the accessibility of the area before entering or passing through it; - b.
+Under the responsibilities of the lead guide, confirm the accessibility of the area: - b.
 For passable terrains, check for falling debris, sharp objects and maintain a distance of two (2) meters in between individuals; - c.
-For terrains passable only with the aid of rope, setup the rope on a secured anchor and pass one at a time with caution; and - d.
-Look for alternative route for impassable terrains, such as areas with loose ground and/or nothing to hold to, traps, and aggressive animals.
+For passable terrains with the aid of rope, setup the rope on sturdy trunk and pass one at a time with caution; - d.
+For impassable, such as loose ground and/or nothing to hold to, look for alternative route; and - e.
+The team shall avoid location of traps.
+If quick sands and aggressive animals are observed, the team must plan a reroute.